yosiyoshi/YoshiDrone/README.md

 ## Concept & Feature
 Experimental study for autopilot drones in Asian countries.

-Especially  for "extravisual long distance" autopilot.
+Especially  for "extravisual long distance" autopilot,

+And Autopilot through voice recognition.

 ## Project Environment Expected
 C++, English/Chinese/Japanese as the communication language if group working.